 Because Cheebas taste so good, it’s easy to get carried away and bite off more than you can tolerate.
 Take it slow and savor the award-winning flavor.

-Note: Cheeba Chews are strong and made with medical-grade cannabis.
-They’re intended for medical use, not casually partying.
+Note: Cheeba Chews are strong.
 If you’re new to the cannabis scene, proceed with caution and ask your doctor first.

 04 of 11

 Coda Signature Chocolates

 Coda chocolates seem to be on everyone’s recommendation list.
 In fact, these truffles won the 2016 High Times Colorado Cannabis Cup for best edible.